devanshj/sthir/packages/number/README.md

 Function and types to work with numbers.
 Currently only includes `e` and `E` to facilitate `@sthir/predicate`'s `&` comparator usage, but will include more functions and types in future.

+☝🏻 Note: It requires typescript version 4.8 and higher

 ## `e`

 An eDSL to write numeric-expressions that evaluate compile-time to produce more complete and narrow types.